man holding portfolio standing in field with tall grass

 Here are three main types of land loans:

-• Raw land loans: “Raw land” is defined as completely undeveloped land, with no utilities or even roads.
+- Raw land loans: “Raw land” is defined as completely undeveloped land, with no utilities or even roads.
 Having a detailed plan of how you’ll use the land can help convince a lender to finance this type of land purchase.
-A raw land loan will usually require a large down payment because of the risk it poses to the lender.
+A raw land loan usually requires a large down payment because of the risk it poses to the lender.

-• Unimproved land loans: “Unimproved land” is a little more developed than raw land since it usually includes some utilities and amenities, but you would still need to give your potential lender a detailed plan of your intentions.
-The required down payment is lower for an unimproved land loan than a raw land loan, but it’s still higher than the down payment that many types of financing require.
+- Unimproved land loans: “Unimproved land” is a little more developed than raw land.
+It usually has some utilities and amenities, but you’d still need to give your potential lender a detailed plan of your intentions.
+The required down payment for an unimproved land loan is lower than the down payment for a raw land loan.
+However, it’s still higher than the down payment required for many types of

-• Improved land loans: “Improved land” has access to utilities, roads and water, so it may be more expensive to buy than raw or unimproved land.
-Because improved land has some known value attached to it, the interest rate and down payment tend to be lower when getting a loan.
+- Improved land loans: “Improved land” has access to utilities, roads and water, so it may be more expensive than raw or unimproved land.
+Since improved land has known value attached to it, the interest rate and down payment tend to be lower on a

 Construction Loans

-A construction loan, as its name implies, can cover the construction of a house on a plot of land, after which the borrower applies for a mortgage on that house.
-Because the buyer’s primary intention with a construction loan is to build a house on top of the land, the loan may feel like less of a risk for a lender.
-This could also lead to a lower down payment and interest rate.
+A construction loan, as its name implies, can cover the construction of a house on a plot of land.
+After construction, the borrower applies for a mortgage on that house.
+Since the primary intention of a construction loan is often to build a house on the land, the loan may feel like less of a risk for a lender.
+This could lead to a lower interest rate and down payment.

 USDA Loans

-The U.S. Department of Agriculture (USDA) offers two short-term loans for buying land: Section 523 loans and Section 524 loans.
-Both loans offer a low interest rate, but the 523 loan stipulates that the borrower is responsible for providing the labor for their construction project.
+The USDA offers two short-term loans for buying land: Section 523 loans and Section 524 loans.
+Both loans offer a low interest rate, but with a 523 loan, the borrower is responsible for providing labor for their construction project.
 Meanwhile, the 524 loan doesn’t impose any limits on methods of construction.

 Home Equity Loans

 Similar to a personal loan, a home equity loan can provide you with a lump sum that you can spend as you wish.
-The caveat is that your loan is secured by the equity in your home.
-So if you default on the loan, your lender could take possession of your home through the foreclosure process.
+The caveat is that your loan is secured by your home equity – the difference between your home’s value and the total principal balance you still owe in house payments.
+So, if you default on the loan, your lender could take possession of your home through foreclosure.

 HELOCs

 HELOC stands for home equity line of credit.
-Like home equity loans, HELOCs are secured by your home’s equity – a fancy way of describing the difference between a home’s value and the total principal balance you still owe in house payments.
-A HELOC provides a borrower with a revolving line of credit that they can borrow from and pay back.
+Like home equity loans, HELOCs are secured by your home’s equity.
+A HELOC provides a borrower with a revolving line of credit they can borrow from and pay back.
 As with a home equity loan, your home is at risk of foreclosure if you fail to repay the amount you borrow.

 Seller Financing

-The owner of the land being sold will sometimes be willing to lend directly to the buyer.
-A common repayment term for a seller-financing loan is 5 – 10 years, and you won’t have to pay the closing costs you would pay with a traditional lender.
+The owner of the land being sold is sometimes willing to lend directly to the buyer.
+A common repayment term for a seller-financing loan is 5 – 10 years.
+You also won’t have to pay the closing costs you’d pay with a traditional lender.

-Seller financing typically requires a large down payment, but nearly every other aspect of the loan and transaction is negotiable.
-One drawback to this method is that you only have the word of the seller with regard to the value and condition of the land.
-It could be beneficial to pay for research on the land’s title and boundaries, just to be on the safe side.
+Seller financing often requires a large down payment, but nearly every other aspect of the loan and transaction is negotiable.
+One drawback to seller financing is that you only have the word of the seller with regard to the value and condition of the land.
+Paying for research on the land’s title and boundaries could be beneficial, just to be on the safe side.

 Final Thoughts: Using A Personal Loan To Buy Land Can Save You Time And Money

 Buying land can offer a lot of opportunities, and securing a good loan is a way to begin the process.
-If you want to qualify for the best land loan, your most important assets will be an excellent credit score and a plan for what you want to do with the land you’re buying.
+If you want to qualify for the best land loan, your most important assets are an excellent credit score and a plan for what you’ll do with the land you buy.

 Interested in buying land with a personal loan?
 Get an application started today with Rocket Loans.